rolfyone/playground/capella/beku/README.md

 There is a `debugBesu.sh` to enable debug mode.

 ## Run Teku
-Run the `startTeku.sh` scriupt to start the teku instance for the network.
+Run the `startTeku.sh` script to start the teku instance for the network.

 ## Cleanup
 Run `cleanup.sh` to clean artifacts of these scripts. besu and teku should not be running while this script is run.